Knowledge graphSettings

 Why this matters in System Design

-• Handshake cost and connection warm-up directly shape p95/p99 at the service entry point.
+• Handshake cost and connection warm-up land directly in p95 and p99 at the service entry point — they are the first thing the user notices.

 Common mistakes

-Treating the transport layer as stable by default and ignoring tail latency across network segments.
+Treating the transport layer as stable by default and looking past tail latency on network segments.

-Mixing congestion signals and application timeouts into one metric without a layered breakdown.
+Lumping congestion signals and application timeouts into one metric — later, nobody can tell which one actually broke.

-Using identical timeout and retry policies for intra-DC and inter-region traffic.
+Using identical timeout and retry policies for intra-DC and inter-region traffic — a reliable shortcut to cascading failures.

 Related chapters